tedsteen/nes-bundler/README.md

 ## Proper bundling

-To create a bundle you first need to configure it with your ROM and a bundle configuration and then let Github actions build it.
+To create a bundle you first need to [configure it](config/README.md) with your ROM and a bundle configuration and then let the GitHub Bundle action build it.
-To do this you need to create a PR with your own [configuration](config/README.md).
-Why you ask?
-Because in order to build for all platforms and digitally sign the executables you need a lot of setup.
-It is possible to do it yourself and you can read all about it in the configuration readme.

-Perhaps in the future there will be a more convenient way to build a bundle.
+1. Head over to the [Bundle action](https://github.com/tedsteen/nes-bundler/actions/workflows/bundle.yml)
+1. Click "Run workflow"
+2. Paste the URL to your bundle configuration zip (don't worry it won't show up in the action log)
+3. Run the workflow

+If everything goes well you should be able to pick up the artifacts when the run is finished.

 ## Limitations